LuchaComics/monorepo/native/desktop/comiccoin-registry/README.md

 3. Activate the golang workspace which is required.

     ```shell
-    go work use ./native/desktop/comiccoin-nftassetstore
+    go work use ./native/desktop/comiccoin-nftstorage
     ```

-4. Go into our `comiccoin-nftassetstore` folder
+4. Go into our `comiccoin-nftstorage` folder

     ```shell
-    cd ./native/desktop/comiccoin-nftassetstore
+    cd ./native/desktop/comiccoin-nftstorage
     ```

 5. Install our dependencies.